TheresaLui/SelfHelpContent_v2/articles/microsoft.compute/compute-myvmisslow.md

 ## **Recommended steps**

-Try the following steps to diagnose and mitigate VM performance issues.
+Try the following steps to diagnose and mitigate VM performance issues:

 1. **Did you know Performance diagnostics can help you analyze guest VM issues?**